marcus-j-davies/node-red-semaphore-plus/README.md

 |Semaphore FS Reset | Alters the current fail-safe time |

 The fail-safe time is set at Node level (**Semaphore Take**, **Semaphore FS Reset**),
 But!
-You can also pass in a msg property of `sp_timeout` and the nodes will ignore what is set at Node level, and use this value instead
+You can also pass in a msg property of `smp_failsafeTimeout` and the nodes will ignore what is set at Node level, and use this value instead

 Setting the fail-safe to 0 (zero) will disable the fail-safe, meaning **Semaphore Release** will be the only node that can release the lock

 If nothing has already taken the lock, the message will of course pass through, and subsequently start queuing other messages, where each one is allowed to pass on the signal or fail-safe trigger

-Messages are released with a property of `sp_isFailsafe`, and this lets you know if the release was due to a fail-safe condition
+Messages are released with a property of `smp_isFailsafe`, and this lets you know if the release was due to a fail-safe condition

 ## Yeah but why?